peggyo/tmp/Project steps.md

 It is not much more complicated to set up this project, but some confusion can arise.

   - You will usually not want to expose your database username and password publicly in your github repository, so take steps in the early part of the process to prevent that.
 Hint: `.gitignore`, `.env` file.

   - Mongoose and dotenv are NPM modules, and are handled the same way you dealt with others.
 Hint: `npm install`.

   - Your database is in the 'cloud'.
 It is not necessary to install any of the database client side software tools (Compass, the MongoDB shell) on Digital Ocean.
 Mongoose is going to handle the database interaction from DO, the same way that it does from your local development project.
 If you want to create a new database for 'production' purposes, you can set all of that up, and initialize it with data, from your local machine.
-You will can modify your connection string to connect to the production database, but you can try that from localhost before you deploy your code.
+You can modify your connection string to connect to the production database, but you can try that from localhost before you deploy the change.

-    - Your IP address for CO must be whitelisted.
+  - Your IP address for DO must be whitelisted.
 Do this in MongoDB Atlas, signed into your Admin account.
 Sometimes people had situations where their IP address varied, often from mobile environments.
-In those cases they because they had non-sensitive data for course work, they used the 'Allow Access From Anywhere' button.
+In those cases because they had non-sensitive data for course work, they used the 'Allow Access From Anywhere' button.
+(A change to the IP address is more often a problem during development on your local machine.)

 Follow the steps as outlined for other projects, but do not start your app server yet.
 Then:

 6. Create a .env file to use for your db credentials.
 In your Cmdr shell, use the editor Nano:

-- *DO#*`nano .env` // brings up the nano code editor
+- *DO#*`nano .env` // brings up the nano code editor to create (or edit) a file named *.env*

-- Type in the same lines as you have in your local .env file, with *your* values for username and passworX:
+- Type in the same lines as you have in your local .env file, with *your* values for username and password:
 ```
 DB_USER=username
 DB_PWD=password